chase-seibert/blog/_drafts/idiot-factor.md

 title: The Idiot Factor
 tags: manager
 toc: true
+header:
+  overlay_image: /images/header-idiot.jpg
+excerpt: "I worked with a PM who had a pet concept he called the 'Idiot Factor', with regards to hitting deadlines on a software project."
 ---

-I worked with a PM who had a pet concept he called the "Idiot Factor".
-With regards to hitting deadlines on a software project:

 > If you're going to slip a schedule, the later in the schedule you communicate out that you are slipping, and the more you are slipping by, the higher your